Wenceslaus I, Duke of Bohemia: Assassination

 In September 935, a group of nobles allied with Wenceslaus's younger brother Boleslav plotted to kill him.
 After Boleslav invited Wenceslaus to a celebration of the feast of Saints Cosmas and Damian in Stará Boleslav, three of Boleslav's companions (Tira, Česta, and Hněvsa) fell on the duke and stabbed him to death.
 As the duke fell, Boleslav ran him through with a lance.

-According to Cosmas of Prague, in his Chronica Boëmorum of the early 12th century, one of Boleslav's sons was born on the day of Wenceslaus's death.
+According to Cosmas of Prague's Chronica Boëmorum of the early 12th century, one of Boleslav's sons was born on the day of Wenceslaus's death.
 Because of the ominous circumstance of his birth, the infant was named Strachkvas, which means "a dreadful feast".

-There is also a tradition that Wenceslaus's loyal servant Podevin avenged his death by killing one of the chief conspirators, an act for which he was executed by Boleslav.
+There is also a tradition that Wenceslaus's loyal servant Podevin avenged his death by killing one of the chief conspirators, an act for which Boleslav executed him.

-The assassination of Wenceslaus has been characterized as an important turning point in early Bohemian history, as the rule of Boleslav I saw him renounce the Franks, centralize power in Bohemia and expand the territory of the polity.
+Wenceslaus's assassination has been characterized as an important turning point in early Bohemian history, as the rule of Boleslav I saw him renounce the Franks, centralize power in Bohemia, and expand the territory of the polity.

 Veneration

-Wenceslaus was considered a martyr and saint immediately after his death, when a cult of Wenceslaus grew up in Bohemia and in England.
+Wenceslaus was considered a martyr and saint immediately after his death, when a cult of Wenceslaus arose in Bohemia.
 Within a few decades, four biographies of him were in circulation.
 These hagiographies had a powerful influence on the High Middle Ages concept of the rex justus (righteous king), a monarch whose power stems mainly from his great piety as well as his princely vigor.

-Referring approvingly to these hagiographies, the chronicler Cosmas of Prague, writing in about the year 1119, states:
+Referring approvingly to these hagiographies, the chronicler Cosmas of Prague wrote circa 1119:

-Several centuries later this legend was asserted as fact by Pope Pius II.
+Several centuries later, Pope Pius II asserted this legend as fact.

-Although Wenceslaus was only a duke during his lifetime, Holy Roman Emperor Otto I posthumously "conferred on [Wenceslaus] the regal dignity and title", which is why he is referred to as "king" in legend and song.
+Although Wenceslaus was only a duke during his lifetime, Holy Roman Emperor Otto I posthumously "conferred on him the regal dignity and title", which is why he is referred to as "king" in legend and song.

 The hymn "Svatý Václave" (Saint Wenceslaus) or "Saint Wenceslas Chorale" is one of the oldest known Czech songs.
-Traceable to the 12th century AD, it is still among the most popular religious songs in the Bohemian lands.
-In 1918, at the founding of the modern Czechoslovak state, the song was discussed as a possible choice for the national anthem.
+Traceable to the 12th century, it is still among the most popular religious songs in the Bohemian lands.
+In 1918, at the founding of the modern Czechoslovak state, the song was discussed as a possible national anthem.
 During the Nazi occupation, it was often played along with the Czech anthem.

 Wenceslaus's feast day is celebrated on September 28.
 On this day, celebrations and a pilgrimage are held in the city of Stará Boleslav, whereas the translation of his relics, which took place in 938, is commemorated on 4 March.
 Since 2000, the September 28 feast day has been a public holiday in the Czech Republic, celebrated as Czech Statehood Day.